 If you apply test-optional, but you’ve already sent us a test score, or they are included on your transcript, we will remove them from our review process.

-We do ask all students who have taken a test submit it if they decide to enroll.
-This is simply for research purposes, and cannot affect admission or financial aid.
+We do ask all students who have taken a test to submit it if they decide to enroll.
+This is simply for research purposes and cannot affect admission or financial aid.
 The SAT college code for Oregon State University is 4586.
 The ACT college code for Oregon State University is 3482.

 Oregon State University is committed to making scholarship opportunities available to students who qualify, whether they apply with or without test scores.
-Like the admissions decision making process, test scores will not be used to disqualify students from scholarships unless otherwise indicated in our scholarship application system.
+Like the admissions decision-making process, test scores will not be used to disqualify students from scholarships unless otherwise indicated in our scholarship application system.